meizabel/documentation/concepts.md

 ** Process Manager** coordinates and routes messages between bounded contexts and aggregates.
 You may find a broader explanation of this term  in [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj591569.aspx) book.
 A process manager gives a single place where the routing is defined.

 **Process Manager Repository** manages lifecycles of Process Managers, their communications between Command Bus and Process Manager.
-It also processes events from the Event iBus.
+It also processes events from the Event Bus.

 **Event Bus** allows publish-subscribe-style communication between components without requiring the components to explicitly register with one another (and thus be aware of each other).